Skip to main content

 5

 Explores techniques for visualizing social science data to complement graduate training methods.
 Emphasis on principles and perception of visualization, novel exploration and presentation of data and statistical models, and implementation of recommended techniques in statistics packages.
-Prerequisite: SOC 504, SOC 505, and SOC 506.
+Prerequisite: introductory applied statistics (either SOC 504, SOC 505, or equivalent).

 Course Name